Rethinking Evaluation in the Era of Time Series Foundation Models: (Un)known Information Leakage Challenges: Two Distinct Pathways of Information Leakage in TSFM Evaluation

+The lineage map (Figure \ref{fig:datasets-train-eval}; full dataset-level analysis in Section \ref{sec:data-availability}) confirms this: across 401 datasets identified, each TSFM team assembled a distinct combination of pre-training, train/test, and zero-shot datasets, and no single dataset has been universally reserved for evaluation.
+Only 6\% of these 401 datasets have never appeared in any model's pre-training or fine-tuning corpus.
+These are the only candidates that could, in principle, support genuine zero-shot comparisons across the full set of published TSFMs.

-A notable case for the multi-purpose use of datasets is the subset \textit{Australian Electricity Demand} from the Monash dataset collection \citep{godahewa_monash_2021}, which is used for pre-training (e.g., Lag-Llama, Timer), train/test evaluation (e.g., Moirai), and zero-shot forecasting (e.g., Chronos, TimesFM).
-This multi-purpose use makes the dataset practically useless for benchmarking between models (e.g., it cannot be used to compare Chronos to Lag-Llama).
+The pervasiveness of this problem is best illustrated through concrete examples.
+The \textit{Australian Electricity Demand} dataset from the Monash collection \citep{godahewaMonashTimeSeries2021} has been used for pre-training (e.g., Lag-Llama, Timer), train/test evaluation (e.g., Moirai), and zero-shot forecasting (e.g., Chronos, TimesFM), making it practically useless for any cross-model comparison.
+Similarly, the \textit{Informer} collection \citep{zhouInformerEfficientTransformer2021}, widely treated as a zero-shot benchmark, contains individual series such as ETTh1, ETTh2, and ETTm1 that have also been used for pre-training (e.g., in Lag-Llama) or train/test evaluation (e.g., in UniTime).

-Another interesting case is the Informer collection \citep{zhou_informer_2021}, which is primarily used for zero-shot evaluations (indicated by green connections in Figure \ref{fig:datasets-train-eval}).
-However, some individual time series of the Informer collection, such as ETTh1, ETTh2, and ETTm1, have also been used for pre-training (e.g., in LagLlama) or train/test evaluation (e.g., in UniTime).
-Again, this means that LagLlama or UniTime cannot be benchmarked against any other model using the Informer collection.
-Note that it is not easy to exactly determine which datasets a model has been trained on.
-It requires careful reading of the original paper and sometimes even analyzing published source code.
-Doing this for a dozen or more models in a benchmarking study requires substantial effort.

-No dataset has been universally used across all TSFMs for train/test or zero-shot evaluation (see Table \ref{tab:train/test-comparison} and Table \ref{tab:zero-shot-comparison}).
-Considering all investigated datasets, only 7\% have never been used for pre-training or train/test fine-tuning, making them the only suitable candidates for genuine zero-shot model benchmarking.